dutertetimes/dutertetimes.github.io/news/_posts/2016-08-15-20160815T042706-Oath-Taking of Government Appointees.md

 ---
-title: Oath Taking of Government Appointees
+title: Oath-Taking of Government Appointees
 date: 2016-08-15T04:27:06UTC
 excerpt: Fourty two government appointees took their oath in the presence of President Rodrigo Duterte in Malacañang Palace on 15 August 2016.
 layout: post